Frequently asked questions

 How will local people be affected during the construction period and what will they have to take into account?

-During the construction period, there will undoubtedly be an impact on the local population, and various factors will have to be taken into account, such as an increase in traffic density on local roads, changes to traffic management and, in extreme cases, the temporary closure of road(s).
-Construction activities will also potentially result in an increase in noise levels and, depending on the time of year, there may be wear and tear on road surfaces due to increased traffic.
+During the construction period, there will undoubtedly be an impact on local residents, and various factors will have to be taken into account, such as an increase in traffic density on local roads, changes to traffic management and, in extreme cases, the temporary closure of road(s).
+Construction activities will also potentially result in an increase in the noise footprint and, depending on the time of year, there may be wear and tear on road surfaces due to increased traffic.
 However, care will be taken during the construction period to minimise potential negative impacts.
+The contractor is responsible for the condition of local roads during construction and must ensure that they are restored to pre-construction condition at the end of construction.

 Where can a local resident go with questions about construction?
 How does operational information about this go?

 There is an information board next to each construction site, where you can find the contact details of the company/site manager carrying out the work.
 In addition, information on construction-related activities (e.g. changes to traffic management) is also published in local and regional newspapers.
 Operationally, we will also try to provide updates on the Rail Baltic Estonia website and social media channels.
-In addition, local residents can always contact their local authority or Rail Baltic Estonia by writing to info@rbe.ee.
+In addition, local residents can also contact their local authorities or Rail Baltic Estonia by writing to:

 Land for the railway will be purchased just where the exact location of the infrastructure is in place.
-Thus, there are municipalities along the route where a large proportion of the land has already been acquired or is in the process of being acquired, as well as those where negotiations have not yet started.
-In total, the State needs more than a thousand parcels of land, of which nearly half have been or are in the process of being acquired.
-Most of the land to be purchased is agricultural land and is located in sparsely populated areas, with only a few cases of residential land being purchased.
-Almost a fifth of the land needed has already been owned by the State, but even this will require specific parcels of land to be earmarked for rail infrastructure.
-Most of the land has been acquired in Rapla County.
-Most negotiations are currently ongoing in Harjumaa, but land acquisitions have also started in North-Pärnumaa.
-In the areas south of Pärnu, local residents may not expect land acquisition to reach them in the near future.
-Negotiations so far indicate that 70 percent of property owners would prefer to buy out the land for cash, with the state also paying an additional compensation, or incentive fee, to the owners, usually amounting to 20 percent of the value of the property.
-At the same time, properties have also been exchanged, boundaries have been changed by the state through land readjustment and plots have been re-plotted.
-The offer is made on the basis of the value determined by a professional real estate appraiser, or on the basis of the value calculated for a forested property.
-During the negotiations, the wishes of the owners are heard and the conditions of the land acquisition are specified, including the location of the exchange land, logging or harvesting.
+In total, the state needs more than a thousand parcels of land.
+Most of the land to be purchased is agricultural land in areas of scattered settlement, while residential land will only be purchased on a case-by-case basis, and the state plans to buy up to 5 residential buildings.
+Nearly a fifth of the land needed has already been owned by the state, but this will also require specific parcels of land to be earmarked for rail infrastructure.
+An offer will be made to the landowner on the basis of the value determined by a professional real estate valuer or on the basis of a calculated value for a forested property.
+During the negotiations, the wishes of the owners will be heard and the conditions of the land acquisition will be specified, including the location of the swap site, the logging or harvesting of the land.
 If the owner's wishes are justified and an agreement is reached on the acquisition of the land, a contract is concluded or a decision is taken to proceed with the land readjustment.
 All costs related to the acquisition of the land are paid by the State.
+Negotiations so far show that 70 percent of property owners prefer to buy the land for cash, and that in such a sale agreement the state will also pay them an additional compensation, or incentive fee, which is usually 20 percent of the value of the property.
+At the same time, properties have also been exchanged, boundaries have been changed by the state through land readjustment and plots have been re-plotted.

 What is the impact of Rail Baltica on the natural environment?